equinor/radix-job-scheduler/README.md

 You need to regenerate mocks if you make changes to any of the interfaces in the code, e.g. the job Handler interface

-Run `make generate-mock` to regenerate mocks
+Run `make mock` to regenerate mocks

 #### Update version
 We follow the [semantic version](https://semver.org/) as recommended by [go](https://blog.golang.org/publishing-go-modules).